2022–23 AEK B.C. season

 The 2022–23 AEK B.C. season is AEK's 66th season in the top-tier level Greek Basket League.
-AEK is competing in three different competitions during the season.
+AEK competed in three different competitions during the season.
 The team participated in Trofeo d’Abruzzo, a pre-season tournament, and finished second after losing the final to German side Bayern Munich of the BBL.
 In December 2022, a BCL single athletic judge imposed sanctions to the Greek basketball club for the incidents that occurred before the start of the second group stage game against the Italian side UnaHotels Reggio Emilia.